edwin/quarkus-calculator/README.md

 # About this Repo

 A front end app created with HTML, JQuery and Quarkus as Backend.
 It display a basic functionality for a simple calculator with database connectivity for history.
+It use H2 database for storing calculator history.

 How To
 ------------